Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 Dromarch continued his observations, "Both the walls and floor are built to withstand great force. **We**- cannot make a dent in them."

 Nia urged, "Let's calm down a bit, Rex. _If we_ think calmly, we'll come up with something!
 Grr!"
-Why are the other 4 at one corner, not doing anything? "**Hey, you lot!
+She turned to the other 4, gathered around the corner, as if they weren't the ones being captured, shouted at them, "**Hey, you lot!
 Can you try to help us out here?!**"

 Mòrag: "Your efforts are pointless.
 The way they built this place...
 It's essentially- one- giant- stasis- web."